 Work with Our Experienced Complex Property Division Attorneys in Texas

 Choosing the lawyers of Goranson Bain Ausley is the first step in simplifying complex property division.
 Over the years, we have managed some of the most complicated divorces in Texas, including those of business owners, high-profile executives, celebrities, professional athletes, and their spouses.
-Our Austin, Plano, and Dallas family lawyers know the law well in complex property matters.
+Our Austin, Dallas, Fort Worth, Granbury, and Plano family lawyers know the law well in complex property matters.
 Equally important, they know when to engage independent experts in finance and accounting to investigate questions and strengthen your case.
 We understand that property often represents the fruits of lifelong achievement and has a wealth of meaning in divorce cases.
 We manage property division respectfully and conscientiously, not only to secure assets for your future but also to preserve what is most of value to you.
 Contact us for more information.